 These form the 12 midpoints of the edges of a cube, and thus the corners of a cuboctahedron:

-Below we see that in the hexagonal close packing each ball also touches twelve others, but centered at the vertices of a mutant cuboctahedron whose top has been twisted relative to its bottom.
+In the hexagonal close packing each ball also touches twelve others, but centered at the vertices of a mutant cuboctahedron whose top has been twisted relative to its bottom.
 This shape is called a triangular orthobicupola.

 I should talk more about the lattice associated to the hexagonal close packing, but I don’t understand it well enough.
 Instead I’ll wrap up by explaining the math of the diamond cubic: